y754/Slider-macro-for-SC/README.md

 # Slider-macro-for-SC
-A custom macro for SugarCube.
+A custom macro for SugarCube: sliders to set variables.
 Copy + paste the .css and .js files into your Story Stylesheet and Story Javascript, respectively.
 To use, apply this syntax: